hlqGit/Yahtzee-in-Java/README.md

 - Add dice rolling "animation"
 - Add more information on how to play
 - fix being able to scratch any number
+- Create executable .jar file for the first release
 ## Completed
 - Added core dice functionality
 - Added scorecard calculations for every combonation